Jon-Dickinson/postmodern-css/README.md

-# postmodern CSS
+# A Postmodern approach
-A presentation about component based CSS and function based CSS
+The naming convention of CSS class names will determine the degree to which the classes can be reused.
+Encapsulating component based CSS with function based CSS, allows one to manipulate existing presentation, alter the layout of components and apply new structure without the need to author new CSS.